 Artist Alley Applications

 The Artist Alley is intended for smaller vendors or vendors experimenting to see how they do with sales.
-This in mind, artist alley spots are chosen by lottery and spots are only given for a single day; it is possible to win multiple days, but artists without a spot will be chosen first.
+This in mind, artist alley spots are chosen by lottery and spots are only given for a single day; it is possible to win multiple days.

 Our artist alley will require a convention badge for both selling and buying.
 Badges are sold separate from tables.